AyuskaSaha/FinReport-Crew-/README.md

 # streamlit run app.py
-Access the App: The command will automatically open a tab in your web browser (usually at http://localhost:8501).
+Access the App: The command will automatically open a tab in your web browser.

 Generate Report: